 5 Common CPR Side Effects and Complications of CPR

-1. Aspiration & Vomiting: During CPR, the forceful chest compressions can trigger vomiting in the person being resuscitated.
+1. Aspiration & Vomiting: During CPR, the forceful chest compressions triggers vomiting in the person being resuscitated.

-2. Broken Ribs: The application of force during CPR chest compressions can lead to the cracking or fracturing of ribs, particularly in older individuals or those with fragile bones.
+2. Broken Ribs: The application of force during CPR chest compressions leads to the cracking or fracturing of ribs, particularly in older individuals or those with fragile bones.

-4. Abdominal Distension: In some cases, the forceful chest compressions during CPR may lead to abdominal distension, causing the abdomen to swell due to the accumulation of air or other substances in the digestive tract.
+4. Abdominal Distension: In some cases, the forceful chest compressions during CPR leads to abdominal distension, causing the abdomen to swell due to the accumulation of air or other substances in the digestive tract.

-5. Aspiration Pneumonia: Aspiration pneumonia is a severe complication that can result from inhaling vomit during CPR.
+5. Aspiration Pneumonia: Aspiration pneumonia is a severe complication that results from inhaling vomit during CPR.

 Get CPR Certified in Minutes for as low as $19.95